vykiiTor/kata-contacts-Donbot/README.md

 Run the main application with a small number of contacts (<100) see various readme by languages on how to do that.

-You'll get an error message because the code is not complete

-You'll have to implements the `TODO` comments.
+You'll get an error message because the code is not complete, so start by implementing the `TODO` comments.

 Create a document matching the size of the database with the duration of the query (in milliseconds):